Azure/azure-event-hubs-for-kafka/tutorials/monitoring/java/README.md

  }
 ```

 Make sure the value is suitably configured so that the rate at with the metric updates are sent is appropriate for your application.
 Before running the Java consumer application, make sure that the following environmental variables are set.
+Ensure that the correct agent version is used.

 ```
 SetLocal
 set "KAFKA_JMX_OPTS=-Dcom.sun.management.jmxremote=true -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false -Djava.rmi.server.hostname=127.0.1.1 -Dcom.sun.management.jmxremote.rmi.port=9010"
 set "KAFKA_HEAP_OPTS=-Xmx512M"
-set "KAFKA_JVM_PERFORMANCE_OPTS=-javaagent:applicationinsights-agent-3.0.0-PREVIEW.5.jar"
+set "KAFKA_JVM_PERFORMANCE_OPTS=-javaagent:applicationinsights-agent-3.0.0-PREVIEW.7.jar"
 "%~dp0kafka-run-class.bat" kafka.tools.ConsoleConsumer %*
 EndLocal
 ```